k4rtik/techglider.in/content/quote/commitments.md

 --- Conscious Leadership Forum, http://www.breakoutofthebox.com/15-Commitments-of-Conscious-Leaders.pdf (slightly edited)

 Learnt about this from the first lecture of Sam Altman's Startup Class, made me think about my behavior in last couple of months at work and elsewhere.
-Reproducing here for ease of access and since this was the original form in which I read this.
+Reproducing here for ease of access and since this was the original form in which I read it.
 A new version is available as [The 15 Commitments](http://www.conscious.is/public/downloads/CLG_DownloadPacket.pdf) at [conscious.is resources](http://www.conscious.is/resources) section.